ministryofjustice/serve-opg/README.md

 `make build-up-dev` - Build dependencies and spin up the project in dev mode, profiler and xdebug enabled.
 Purges database and loads fixtures.

-`make build-up-dev` - Build dependencies and spin up the project in dev mode, profiler and xdebug disabled.
+`make build-up-test` - Build dependencies and spin up the project in test mode, profiler and xdebug disabled.
 Purges database and loads fixtures.

 `make up-prod` - Brings the app up in prod mode - requires deps to be built